-The Special Revenue Fund is used to account for all financial transactions related to the component unit The Foundation for Public Broadcasting in Georgia, Inc. Although legally separate, the Foundation is, in substance, a part of the Commission's operations.
+The Special Revenue Fund is used to account for all financial transactions related to the component unit, The Foundation for Public Broadcasting in Georgia, Inc. Although legally separate, the Foundation is, in substance, a part of the Commission's operations.
 Funds raised by the Foundation are almost entirely devoted to the benefit of the Commission.
-At June 30, 2013, the Special Revenue Fund had \$7,274,020 in unassigned fund balance as described in the Notes to the Financial Statements.
+At June 30, 2014 the Special Revenue Fund has \$7,153,554 in unassigned fund balance as described in the Notes to the Financial Statements.